 For the reappointment of existing Directors, the NRC refers to the results of the individual assessments conducted via the Board Performance Evaluation exercise in addition to their normal interactions with the Directors.
-The NRC also assesses the Directors based on their performance and contribution to the Board and Board Committees, their fitness and propriety, their independence of view in respect of decision making, where deemed appropriate and time commitment.
+The NRC also assesses the Directors on the basis of their performance, contribution to the Board and Board Committees, fitness and propriety, independence of decision-making perspectives, where deemed appropriate, and time commitment.
 Once approved by the Board, the application for the reappointment of Directors is submitted to BNM for its consideration.